ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/Python-Basics/types.md

 There are additional types that are less commonly discussed in "introductory programming", but that may end up being useful.

 * `Unicode` for sequences of a [larger set of characters](http://www.unicode.org) (e.g. `u'四'`, `u'piñata'`).
- - A python file that contains these characters may need to have a [special comment at the top](https://www.python.org/dev/peps/pep-0263/), such as `# -*- coding: utf-8 -*-` to avoid errors when compiling.
+ - A python file that contains these characters may need to have a [special comment at the top](https://www.python.org/dev/peps/pep-0263/) to avoid errors when compiling.
+ - Example special comment for unicode: `# -*- coding: utf-8 -*-`